redapemusic35/Emotional-Data-and-Moral-Learning/content/home/hero.md

   label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

-Natural language processing, topic modeling, sentiment analysis and moral knowledge.
+Using natural language processing, topic modeling, and sentiment analysis in an attempt to data mine moral knowledge.

 <!-- Place this tag where you want the button to render. -->
 <a class="github-button" href="https://github.com/redapemusic35/Emotional-Data-and-Moral-Learning/generate" data-icon="octicon-repo-template" aria-label="Use this template redapemusic35/Emotional-Data-and-Moral-Learning on GitHub">Use this template</a>